google/WebFundamentals/src/content/en/ilt/pwa/lab-fetch-api.md

 #### Explanation

 Fetch (and XMLHttpRequest) follow the  [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
 This means that browsers restrict cross-origin HTTP requests from within scripts.
-A cross-origin request occurs when one domain (for example __http://<span></span>foo.com/__) requests a resource from a separate domain (for example __http://<span></span>bar.com/__).
+A cross-origin request occurs when one domain (for example __http://foo.com/__) requests a resource from a separate domain (for example __http://bar.com/__).

-<strong>Note:</strong> Cross-origin request restrictions are often a point of confusion.
+Note: Cross-origin request restrictions are often a point of confusion.
 Many resources like images, stylesheets, and scripts are fetched across domains (i.e., cross-origin).
 However, these are exceptions to the same-origin policy.
-Cross-origin requests are still restricted <em>from within scripts</em>.
+Cross-origin requests are still restricted from  *within scripts* .

 Since our app's server has a different port number than the two echo servers, requests to either of the echo servers are considered cross-origin.
 The first echo server, however, running on __localhost:5000/__, is configured to support  [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
 The new echo server, running on __localhost:5001/__, is not (which is why we get an error).

 Using `mode: no-cors` allows fetching an opaque response.
-This prevents accessing the response with JavaScript (which is why we comment out `readResponseAsText`), but the response can still be served or cached by a service worker.
+This prevents accessing the response with JavaScript (which is why we comment out `validateResponse` and `readResponseAsText`), but the response can still be  [consumed by other API's](https://jakearchibald.com/2015/thats-so-fetch/#no-cors-and-opaque-responses) or cached by a service worker.

 ### 7.3 Modify request headers